Dev-Gio-Modding/Passive_Enchantments/README.md

 Gain this curse and passive mobs will also target you!
 This includes Chickens, Pigs, Sheep, Cows, and many more to come!
 #
 #
-This mod is brand new so not everything may work as expected!
+- This mod is brand new so not everything may work as expected!
-This mod uses the Fabric API.
+- This mod uses the Fabric API.
+- This mod is only distributed through Modrinth, CurseForge, and the Official GitHub Repo!